hopper/hc-airlines-angular/projects/angular-sdk/README.md

     </div>
     ```

-    More simply you can also add the hopper theme class in the class attribute of the Body tag
+    More simply you can also add the HTS theme class in the class attribute of the Body tag

     ```
     <body class="HOPPER-THEME-CLASS">